emaj9/computing-workshop/cw-website/pages/pedagogy.md

 5. Students discuss their thinking and answers with their peers
 6. Students then vote again
 7. The instructor again reviews responses
+<\br>
 *adapted from the [wikipedia article](https://en.wikipedia.org/wiki/Peer_instruction)*

 There is a plethora of research proving this pedagogical technique is more effective than lecturing.
-Computer science is no exception with research showing that peer instruction [can halve fail rates in undergraduate computer science classes compared to lecturing](https://dl.acm.org/citation.cfm?id=2445250).
+Computer science is no exception with research showing that [undergraduate computer science students in classes using peer instuction are 50% less likely to fail than their peers in lecture based classes.](https://dl.acm.org/citation.cfm?id=2445250).

 #### POGIL